unicframework/unic/README.md

 }
 ```

-  `home` view is created, now map this view to URL.
+  `home` view is created, now map this view to URLs.

 ### Map URLs to Views

-  Let's create URL and map to views. open `app/urls.php` file and put the following code in it:
+  Let's create URL and map to views.
+Open `app/urls.php` file and put the following code in it:

 ```php
 //Include views